 During orientation, students are informed of services offered by University Police.
-Video and slide presentations outline ways to maintain personal safety and residence hall security.
+Video and slide presentations outline ways to maintain personal safety and safety in residential communities.
 Students are told about crime on-campus and in surrounding neighborhoods.
 Similar information is presented to new employees at new employee orientation.
 Crime prevention programs, including Interpersonal Violence and Workplace Violence Assault Prevention programs, are offered on a continual basis.

-Periodically during the academic year, University Police, in cooperation with other university organizations and departments, presents crime prevention awareness sessions on sexual assault, date rape drugs, theft and vandalism, as well as educational sessions on personal safety and residence hall security.
+Periodically during the academic year, University Police, in cooperation with other university organizations and departments, presents crime prevention awareness sessions on sexual assault, date rape drugs, theft and vandalism, as well as educational sessions on personal safety and safety in residential communities.
 In addition to seminars, information is disseminated to students and employees through various campus media, crime prevention awareness literature, posters and displays.
 When time is of the essence, information is released to the university community through the university's electronic mail system.